 Should you develop a module?¶

-Developing Ansible modules is easy, but often it isn’t necessary.
+Developing Ansible modules is easy, but often it is not necessary.
 Before you start writing a new module, ask:

 Does a similar module already exist?

 An existing module may cover the functionality you want.
-Ansible Core includes thousands of modules.
-Search our list of existing modules to see if there’s a module that does what you need.
+Ansible collections include thousands of modules.
+Search our list of included collections or Ansible Galaxy to see if an existing module does what you need.

-Should you use or develop an action plugin instead?
+Should you use or develop an action plugin instead of a module?

 An action plugin may be the best way to get the functionality you want.
 Action plugins run on the control node instead of on the managed node, and their functionality is available to all modules.
 For more information about developing plugins, read the developing plugins page.